mysteriumnetwork/documentation/content/token/index.md

 In Mysterium Network, you earn for providing VPN services to a global user base.

 A decentralised virtual private network is essentially peer to peer.
 People running VPN service are paid by people using VPN service.
-However getting there isn't a short and easy journey.
+However, getting there isn't a short and easy journey.

-One of the primary issues in global incentivised networks is payments. <a href="https://mysterium.network/blog/">Track our journey towards blockchain micropayments for distributed networks.</a>
+One of the primary issues in global incentivised networks is payments. <a href="https://mysterium.network/blog/">Track our journey towards the blockchain micropayments for distributed networks.</a>

 ## Pre-mainnet bounty system

-Before we move towards blockchain based micropayments, we're incentivizing people to run Mysteriumn Nodes through the <a href="/token/bounty/">Mysterium Node Pilot</a>.
+Before we move towards blockchain based micropayments, we're incentivizing people to run Mysterium Nodes through the <a href="/token/bounty/">Mysterium Node Pilot</a>.

 ### Mysterium Node Pilot - ETH Bounties